 In “Comparing the Different Approaches to Application Performance Management for Virtualized and Cloud based Environments” we compared the different approaches to implementing APM for applications residing in virtualized and cloud based environments.
 In this post we take a deeper look at the key vendors in the space, and compare their offerings.
 The purpose of this deeper look is to help you decide which ones to put on your short list for further evaluation.
-For a complete in-depth look at this topic, please see our APM for Virtualized and Cloud Based Applications White Paper.

 Why is APM for Virtualization and the Cloud an Important and Different Problem?